pherris/exosite/README.md

 });
 ```

+> warning, attempts at humor below

 ###TableWriter
 Not a very reusable component.
 Include the js file to have a global `TableWriter` object on which you can call:

   * `update(temps)`: takes an array of temperatures (e.g. [[1458189860, 7]]), clears out the table and re-renders it with the provided list.
+Unfortunately it's tightly coupled to the DOM in the .html file :(

 ###FiveTempHistoryGraph
 This is the ideal reusable component for displaying temperature history.
-It's not very customizable or flexible (and only marginally useful), but if you are doing this demo - this is your guy.
+It's not very customizable or flexible (and only marginally useful!), but if you are doing this demo - this is your guy!
+Also relies on DOM naming in the .html file :(

   * `drawChart(temps)`: takes an array of temperatures (e.g. [[1458189860, 7]]) and graphs them nicely.